akrovvidi/cse15l-lab-reports/index.md

 # Remote Connection

 Now that we've successfully set up our account, it's time we connect to the remote servers in the CSE Basement!
 The first thing we want to do is open VSCode.
 Once we open VSCode, click on "Terminal" and then "New Terminal".
 Once you see the terminal open up, paste the following code below onto your terminal.
-It's just "ssh [your cse15L username]@
+It's just "ssh [your cse15L username]@ieng6.ucsd.edu".

 <img width="554" alt="SSH_" src="https://user-images.githubusercontent.com/122575272/212447510-fbbb662f-5a22-4e65-adaf-f41df3201249.png">